Offering a portrait to the National Portrait Gallery

 Making an offer

-Offers are handled by the Collections Registrar, Dr Tim Moreton, contactable at email@example.com .
-Those making an offer should supply as full details as possible of the subject of the portrait, the artist, the size and medium, details of any inscriptions or documentation, information about the circumstances surrounding the portrait's creation if available, especially whether it was done from the life, and information on its history and current location.
+Offers are handled by the Collections Registrar, Cate Pennington, contactable at [email protected].
+Those making an offer should supply the fullest possible details of the subject of the portrait, the artist, the size and medium, details of any inscriptions or documentation, information about the circumstances surrounding the portrait's creation if available, especially whether it was done from the life, and information on its history and current location.
 In the first instance, an image of the work is helpful.
 We need to know whether the portrait is being offered as a gift or a purchase.
-As to lending a portrait, while we are glad to receive offers, our approach is highly selective, only accepting a very few portraits of outstanding significance, since to display a loan we would need to take down a portrait already on show.
+As to borrowing a portrait, while we are glad to receive offers, our approach is highly selective, only accepting a very few portraits of outstanding significance.

 The decision process

-It is the Gallery's Trustees, meeting four times a year, who decide which portraits, whether they be paintings, drawings, engravings, miniatures, sculpture, photographs or mixed or new media to include in the Primary Collection.
-It is the Director, meeting with curators at the fortnightly Curatorial Meeting, who decides which engravings and photographs to include in the much larger Engravings and Photographs Collections.
+It is the Gallery's Trustees, meeting four times a year, who decide which portraits - whether they be paintings, drawings, engravings, miniatures, sculpture, photographs or mixed or new media - to include in the Primary Collection.
+It is the Chief Curator, meeting with curators at the quarterly Curatorial Acquisitions Group meeting, who decides which engravings and photographs to include in the much larger Engravings and Photographs Collections.

 The Gallery's Trustees, meeting quarterly, make final decisions on accepting portraits for the Primary Collection.
-Once the minutes of the meeting have been approved at the following meeting, they are made available on the Gallery's website, together with the price paid and the name of the donor or vendor, on the Minutes of Meetings of the Board of Trustees page.
+Once the minutes of the meeting have been approved at the following meeting, they are made available on the Gallery's website, together with the name of the donor or vendor, on the Minutes of Meetings of the Board of Trustees page.

 Agreeing a price and other financial considerations